Tajay Gayle: Career

 At the 2020 Tokyo Olympics, he got an injury at his first jump at the qualifying round.
 He managed to do a jump at his third attempt, then did at the final round to rank 11th.

+In 2026, Gayle won gold at the Commonwealth Games in Glasgow, Scotland with a jump of 8.15m.
+A few weeks later at the Wanda Diamond League final in Brussels, Belgium, again victory emerged producing the title and trophy for the second time with a jump of 8.46m.